WORTH IT ALL

-She’s fighting for control. . . .
 Paige Roberts learned to fend for herself growing up.
 Now she’s doing everything possible to give her daughter, Casey, the stability she never had.
-But when the vivacious five-year-old decides she’s done wearing her prosthesis, Paige faces her toughest challenge yet: trusting a handsome, brooding stranger who simply wants to help.
+She doesn’t believe in happily ever after or in a handsome, brooding stranger who simply wants to help.

-He’s struggling to connect. . . .
 JT McKinney lost more than his leg in a car accident that stole his dreams of pro football.
-Eight years later, he’s made a new life for himself far away from his old one.
-His business is developing cutting-edge prosthetics and he’s more than happy to turn his attention to machines instead of people.
-Still, he can’t shake the feeling that something’s missing.
+Eight years later, he’s made a new life for himself far away from his old one, developing cutting-edge prosthetics.
+He’s more than happy to turn his attention to machines instead of people.

-Will they take a chance on love? . . .
-When JT gets the chance to help Paige’s daughter, he takes it.
-He never planned on the two of them tearing down his walls or teaching him to believe in himself again.
-Paige might not believe in happily ever afters, but JT wants more than anything to be her prince.
+Paige might not believe in fairy tales, but JT wants more than anything to be her prince.
 They’ll both have to let go of the past if they want a future.

 Worth It All is exactly the kind of exquisitely raw and achingly emotional read I’ve come to expect from Claudia Connor—another hit from one of romance’s most talented authors.